Top 15 LEGO books of 2015!

-This article is part of our best books for boys lists highlighting books we think boys would really enjoy and learn from.
+This article is part of our best books for boys lists highlighting books we think are the very best books put out in 2015.

 This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are our own and we share things we think would be of interest to boys.

 TOP 15 LEGO Books of 2015

 I like to keep track of what is new in the area of LEGO books.

 There were plenty of books released in 2015 and all of the ones listed here are good.
 Which ones you buy really depends on the interests of your LEGO fan.

 Read the info provided, take a look at further information through the links. and if you are still stuck and are not sure which ones to get, feel free to leave a comment and I am happy to try to help.

 English history in the middle ages is made even more interesting and exciting when depicted in LEGO bricks!
 Medieval LEGO is illustrated completely with pictures of LEGO scenes.